maaaaciej/ecommerce/README.md

 <i>2/7/2020</i>

 Added redux, as I had som prop-drilling in the application.
 Seemed like the most logical choice at the time, but regretted it for a short while, as I forgot how much of a pain setting up redux is.
 Added first reducers for current-user-management, as well as redirecting.
 If a current user exists in our state (not null), the user gets redirected if they try to access the /signin route.
 Still, I think it will make state management easier in the long run, as i still have more state-dependent components to add.

+<i>2/7/2020</i>

+Now added a shopping cart, as well as conditional rendering based on the hidden-property of the state of cart component.
+Also added a cart-reducer.